How To Choose the Right Skirting Board Size

 It should be pointed out that when your ceiling isn’t that high, tall skirting boards can make the ceiling feel lower than it really is – as they eat up the height of the exposed wall.

-This can be an issue if you have particularly low ceilings below the usual 2.4m, however if you can use a large skirting board they definitely deliver a strong feeling of quality through an interior.
+This can be an issue if you have particularly low ceilings below the usual 2.4m, however if you can use a large skirting board they definitely deliver a strong feeling of quality throughout an interior.

 Interior Style